Contents

 A handkerchief is a good accessory to wipe your face with.

 Tango Tip: Savvy gentlemen who sweat will bring two or three shirts to milongas in the summer time.
 A change of shirt feels good and is much appreciated by partners.
+Short-sleeved shirts are common at outdoor milongas in the summer.

 Finally, check the front of you.
 If you can, put your keys or anything else that you would carry in your front pockets in your shoe bag so your partner is not subjected to them when legs get close when walking.
 Big belt buckles belong on gauchos (Argentine cowboys), not tangueros!